Inflect logo

 Explore Markets in Paraguay

-Paraguay – Abundant Green Energy for High Density Compute
+Paraguay – Clean Energy for Low Cost Compute

-Paraguay is a primary destination for operators requiring immense, sustainable power at some of the lowest price points in the Western Hemisphere.
-By leveraging a massive surplus of carbon-neutral hydroelectricity, the country provides a stable environment for energy-intensive workloads like high-performance computing and regional disaster recovery.
+Paraguay is a primary choice for operators needing massive, sustainable power at some of the lowest price points in the Western Hemisphere.
+By leveraging a surplus of carbon-neutral hydroelectricity, the country provides a stable environment for energy-intensive workloads like high-performance computing and regional disaster recovery.
+This unique energy profile directly supports high-uptime requirements while keeping operational expenses far below regional averages.

 Paraguay: At A Glance